 2. Travel Backpack

 Kristen uses the Osprey Fairview 40L, which is the women’s version of the Osprey Farpoint 40L.
 It’s sturdy, very well-designed, comfortable, and has plenty of space for her things.
 She loves it.
 The Fairview and Farpoint are priced a little more competitively than the Tortuga packs, and they are some of the more popular models in use today.
-You can find affiliate links to both these packs below:

 3. Packing Cubes